 On the south side of the Memorial, the banks of the Conemaugh River were awash in color on this fall day.

 And the view back towards the Visitor Center and Unger House was excellent as well.

 If you’d like to visit this impressive National Memorial, and stand right where the historic flood started, you can find the Johnstown Flood National Memorial Visitor Center at 733 Lake Road South Fork , PA 15956.

-In the age of COVID, I’d encourage you to check out the Johnstown Flood National Memorial OFFICIAL WEBSITE before you visit, for the latest hours and restrictions.
+Check out the Johnstown Flood National Memorial’s OFFICIAL WEBSITE before you visit, for the latest hours and any possible restrictions.

 The Johnstown Flood Museum in downtown Johnstown also tells the story of the 1889 flood, but from a slightly different perspective and with different artifacts, exhibits, and an award-winning film of its own.

 Through a mixture of interpretive exhibits, surviving artifacts, photographs, and an award-winning film, visitors to the Johnstown Flood Museum can get a sense not only of the causes of the flood and the devastation in wreaked, but of the recovery and rebuilding efforts as well.

 The Austin Dam Ruins in Potter County are the site of the second-deadliest single dam disaster in Pennsylvania history (the Johnstown Flood of 1889 being THE deadliest).

 Hinckston Run Falls is a man-made waterfall formed by the outflow of the Hinckston Run Reservoir near Johnstown.

 The Staple Bend Tunnel in Cambria County has the distinction of being the first railroad tunnel built in the United States!